zedparsa/Extra-Notes/Networking/0 - Network.md

 **Parsa:**
 > That’s not wrong… but it’s incomplete.
 Let’s build it properly, from zero.
+A network means communication between entities.
+For example, when you talk to someone, you create a form of communication.
+In the technology world, a network means communication between devices.

 ---

-# 🧠 Network
+## 🧠 Network

 > A clear and practical explanation of what a **network** is, why it matters, and how devices communicate — without jumping into commands or protocols.

----

-## 🧩 Simple Definition
+### 🧩 Simple Definition

 A **network** is a group of devices that are connected so they can **communicate**, **share data**, and **share resources** with each other.